 When the war ends, Seyit and his friends are considered enemies of the new regime, since there were the Tsar’s soldiers.
 On the other side of the coin, Sura comes from a noble family, and she, like many other families she knows, flee Russia from those who would kill them.
 The heartbreaking outcome of their lives being torn apart by war, revolution, and rebels continues the series.
 Eventually, many of them flee to occupied Istanbul for refuge, which is not without danger.
 All I can say, is be prepared to watch a love story unfold that you wish for a happy ending, but in real life ends up much differently.

 The story’s first half set in Russia and Crimea is far different than the second half set in Istanbul.
 When that part of the story begins, it’s not as engaging as their relationship begins to deteriorate due to various factors.
 Nevertheless, it’s worth the watch.

 After doing research about the real Seyit and Sura, I discovered the sad tale that in 1945 Seyit committed suicide, having never been able to marry Sura.
 However, her name was on his dying lips.
-A book about their love affair was written in Turkish, which the series is based off, but it’s very difficult to find an English version unless you want to pay over $2,000 on Amazon.
+A book about their love affair was written in Turkish, which the series is based off.
+An English version of the book is now available on Amazon.